What You Need To Know¶

 - Send a mailing to a group using CiviMail: this is ideal for mass mailings or scheduled emails to small groups.

-In order to send mass emails, the CiviMail component must be enabled and set up (see the Set-up chapter in this section for details).
+In order to send mass emails, you'll first need to set up CiviMail.
 The Send Email action is available even when the CiviMail component is disabled.

 There are crucial differences between the Send Email action and the CiviMail component: